n0ncetonic/blacksunhackers.github.io/_posts/2017-12-13-chrome-arbitrary-javascript-injection-via-applescript.markdown

 ---

 ## Foreword ##
-I've had a PoC for this technique for a little while as part of research for a future talk on the subject of post-exploitation in MacOS but as an article has surfaced detailing the admware OSX.Pirrit's use of this technique, I thought it appropriate to disclose this writeup.
+I've had a PoC for this technique for a little while as part of research for a future talk on the subject of post-exploitation in MacOS, but as an article has surfaced [detailing the adware OSX.Pirrit][4]'s use of this technique, I thought it appropriate to disclose this writeup.
 It should be noted that while this particular PoC targets only Google Chrome, the attack works against Safari as well.
 Mozilla Firefox is exempt from this specific attack as they do not expose a similar scripting definition to AppleScript.

 ## Browser hijacks are hard, let's go shopping ##
 Wouldn't it be nice to inject arbitrary Javascript into a user's browser regardless of XSS detection, website, or hoping a user is foolish enough to visit a BeEF link?